 Contact Hours: 3

-This educational activity is credited for 3 contact hours at completion of the activity.
+This online independent study activity is credited for 3 contact hours at completion.

 To provide healthcare professionals with an overview of asthma, symptoms, and treatment options.